nt92/Chain-of-Waves/README.md

 ## TODO

 I've still got a few more things I want to add before I finish up this project:
-* Store structured messages from users when they wave
-* Display the number of times each address has waved
-  * Update contract to return the relevant map
 * Fund a contract to randomly send a waver some Eth
 * Explore defensive mechanisms to prevent spam